airtai/faststream/.faststream_gen/getting-started/config/index.md

 settings = Settings(_env_file=os.getenv("ENV", ".env"))
 ```

-This way you are able to specify different `.env` files right from your terminal.
-It can be extremely helpful in testing/production cases.
+This way, you can specify different `.env` files directly from your terminal, which can be extremely helpful for various testing and production scenarios.

 !!! note
-    By default Pydantic tries to find `.env` field in this case.
-If there is no `.env` file, Pydantic will just use default fields values.
+    By default, Pydantic will attempt to find a `.env` file.
+If it's not present, Pydantic will use the default field values.

-### Choose `.env` file at start
+### Choosing the `.env` File at Startup

-Now you can run the apllication with various `.env` files like:
+Now you can run the apllication with different `.env` files like so:

 ```console
 ENV=.local.env faststream run serve:app
 ```

-Or, probably, production
+Or, for a production environment:

 ```console
 ENV=.production.env faststream run serve:app
 ```

-Or even test environment
+Or even for a test environment:

 ```console
 ENV=.test.env pytest